YofarDev/yofardev_ai/README.md

 4. Run the app:
    `flutter run`

+## Platforms

+- Android: Fully supported
+- iOS: Now compatible and working (recommended voice for english is Evan-Enhanced)

 ## Known Issues

 - The LLM currently tends to overuse sound effects for no reason.
 You can disable sound effects completely in the settings.